python/cpython/Doc/library/mmap.rst

-   *offset* may be specified as a non-negative integer offset. mmap references will be relative to the offset from the beginning of the file. *offset* defaults to 0.  *offset* must be a multiple of the ALLOCATIONGRANULARITY.
+   *offset* may be specified as a non-negative integer offset. mmap references will be relative to the offset from the beginning of the file. *offset* defaults to 0.  *offset* must be a multiple of the :const:`ALLOCATIONGRANULARITY`.

 .. class:: mmap(fileno, length, flags=MAP_SHARED, prot=PROT_WRITE|PROT_READ, access=ACCESS_DEFAULT[, offset])